L3MON4D3/LuaSnip/DOC.md

     Default true.

-Both `trim_empty` and `dedent` will be disabled for snippets parsed via `ls.lsp_expand`: it might prevent correct expansion of snippets sent by lsp.
+Both `trim_empty` and `dedent` will be disabled for snippets parsed via `ls.lsp_expand`: it might prevent correct expansion of snippets sent by LSP.

-## Snipmate Parser
+## SnipMate Parser

-It is furthermore possible to parse SnipMate snippets (this includes support for vimscript-evaluation!!)
+It is furthermore possible to parse SnipMate snippets (this includes support for Vim script-evaluation!!)

 SnipMate snippets need to be parsed with a different function, `ls.parser.parse_snipmate`: